KhooLayHan/my-research-gap-engine/README.md

 ## 📜 License

 This project is open-source and available under the [MIT License](https://opensource.org/license/mit).
-See [MIT License](LICENSE) for the full license text.
+See [LICENSE](LICENSE) for the full license text.